vdedios/miniRT/README.md

 # miniRT
-A mini Ray Tracing engine all written in C and using OpenGL
+Mini ray tracing engine written in C from scratch!

 ### Some rendered images